Debora Cahn: Awards and nominations

 and the Writers Guild of America Award for Television: Dramatic Series; The West Wing in 2006 and Grey's Anatomy in 2007.

-In 2020, Cahn won the Writers Guild of America Award for Best Adapted Long Form Television for Fosse/Verdon.
+In 2020, Cahn won the Best Adapted Long Form Television for Fosse/Verdon.

+In 2026, she received a nomination for Outstanding Writing for a Drama Series with Peter Ackerman for their work on "Amagansett" episode of The Diplomat in 78th Primetime Emmy Awards.

 Personal life

 In 2006, Cahn married Michael Heller.
-She is Jewish.